suikac/CS564/README.md

 For python version, please refer to _pycache_

 ## running
 After activate virutal environment and install the requirements.
-We can start c2 client and implant.py file:
+We can start c2 client and implant.py file, make sure the IP address and port matches with the server.py:

 `python implant.py`